Trump Suffered 2 Low Oxygen Bouts, Could Be Discharged Monday

 President Donald Trump is currently being treated with the steroid dexamethasone after experiencing two episodes of low oxygen levels, his medical team told reporters on Sunday.
 However, he could be discharged for treatment at the White House as soon as tomorrow, a physician said.

-During a press conference at Walter Reed National Military Medical Center on Sunday morning, the President’s medical team shared more details about the Trump’s treatment for COVID-19.
+During a press conference at Walter Reed National Military Medical Center on Sunday morning, the President’s medical team shared more details about Trump’s treatment for COVID-19.
 After yesterday’s briefing, White House physician Sean Conley was criticized for apparently evading questions.
 Today, he continued to avoid directly answering crucial questions about the President’s illness, including whether the Trump has suffered damage to his lungs.

 Conley acknowledged that the President experienced two periods of low oxygen levels.
 The first episode was on late Friday morning, when Conley said the President was running a high fever and oxygen levels below 94%, but did not feel short of breath.
 The President was then put on oxygen, and his oxygen saturation levels soon rose to over 95%, Conley said.
 Then on Saturday, the President’s oxygen levels dipped to about 93%, Conley said.